Careers in Crime & Salary Reviews

 Salary Reviews

 The NQ range for Solicitors is a bit difficult to gauge at the moment.
-The recent perceived LSC threats and general bullying of crime firms has made the market somewhat awkward, and we have noticed a battening of the hatches amongst firms who have traditionally taken candidates from us at this time of year.
-We think the range is from £19k for the smaller firms exploiting their trainees to about £24k at some of the larger and Legal 500 firms without police station accreditation, and from £22k up to around £27k with police station accreditation.
+The market remains awkward.
+We think the range is from £18k for the smaller firms exploiting their trainees to about £25k at some of the larger and Legal 500 firms without police station accreditation, and from £21k up to around £26k with police station accreditation.
+There are some firms out there looking to pay £30k this year.

-Duty solicitors are now getting more common, which in some areas is having the effect of driving down the salaries slightly.
-The range is from about £35k through to £40k.
-The average is somewhere about the £40k mark at most firms, but there some Middlesex, Central London and South London firms who have a cap on their wages of about £38k.
-Carter has knocked all of these right down, and dutys are not getting above 35k with one large specialist London firm, with current contracts being amended to reflect this.
+Duty solicitor vacancies are now virtually non-existent, but the range is from about £25k through to £35k if you are lucky.
+The average is somewhere about the £34k mark at most firms, but there some Middlesex, Central London and South London firms who have a cap on their wages of about £37k.
+Duty solicitors are not getting above 35k with one large specialist London firm, with current contracts being amended to reflect this.

-Out of hours payments remain at 50%, although we know one East London firm offering 2/3 after midnight.
+Out of hours payments remain at 50%, although we know plenty of firms offering duty solicitors 100%.

 Bonus schemes not common, but we know a central London firm offering 20% above 2.5 times salary, which is not bad at all.

-Outside of London salaries do not drop too dramatically, although there remain some firms living on a different planet and expecting a duty solicitor to earn £25k and be grateful!
-The range at duty level is about £30k upwards, with a good rate being around £35k plus 50%.
-At senior level this increases to around the £40k mark, although there are some firms who pay considerably more (Liverpool, Hull and Southampton all been fairly good in recent times) NQ level with accreditation is about the £25k mark.
+Outside of London salaries do not alter very much at all.
+The range at duty level is about £25k upwards, with a good rate being around £30k plus 50%.
+At senior level this increases to around the £35k mark, although there are some firms who pay considerably more (Liverpool, Hull and Southampton all been fairly good in recent times) NQ level with accreditation is about the £22-25k mark.

 If you have any questions regarding the above, please let us know.
 We look forward to hearing from you if we can assist.

-Crime-Solicitor.co.uk - specialists for duty solicitors, police station representatives and crime solicitors across the UK - LSC funded, white collar, fraud, private crime and general crime positions for duty solicitors, lawyers with higher rights, police station reps and fee earners.
+Crime-Solicitor.co.uk - specialists for freelance duty solicitors, salaried duty solicitors, police station representatives and crime solicitors across the UK - LSC funded, VHCC panel members, Grade A fee earners, Grade B fee earners, white collar, fraud, private crime and general crime positions for duty solicitors, police station accredited solicitors, NQ solicitors, barristers, in house advocates, solicitors with higher rights, overseas lawyers, police station reps, probationary police station reps, outdoor clerks and fee earners.